John-Titor/os9-m68k-ports/README.md

 ### Disk support

-The OS-9 RBF API uses 24-bit LSNs (LBAs) which, meaning that disks are limited to 8GiB (larger disks can be connected, but the extra capacity cannot be used).
+The OS-9 RBF API uses 24-bit LSNs (LBAs), meaning that disks are limited to 4GiB (larger disks can be connected, but the extra capacity cannot be used).
 Additionally, the on-disk format can only support 524,280 allocation clusters which limits the total number of files that can be created.